XDU-HJC/PDUSF/README.md

 # :robot: PDUSF
-💌 Implementation of our work A New Representation of Universal Successor Features for Enhancing the Generalization of Target-Driven Visual Navigation
+💌 Implementation of our work “A New Representation of Universal Successor Features for Enhancing the Generalization of Target-Driven Visual Navigation”
 ## 0. Overview
 ## 1. Install :rocket:
 ## 2. Prepare dataset 🗂️